adamwong246/testeranto/README.md

 ## Sidecars (COMING SOON)

-Along side your test, you can include a number of "sidecars" which are other bundled javascript assets upon which your test depends.
-For example, suppose you have an app with a frontend and backend component.
-You could run a react test in the web and include the node http server as a sidecar.
+Alongside your test, you can include a number of "sidecars" - other bundled JavaScript assets upon which your test depends.
+For example, suppose you have an app with frontend and backend components.
+You could run a React test in the web and include the Node HTTP server as a sidecar.

 ## `eslint` and `tsc`

-Alongside the bdd tests, testeranto runs eslint and tsc upon the input files to generate a list of static analysis errors and a list of type errors, respectively.
+Alongside the BDD tests, Testeranto runs ESLint and tsc on the input files to generate a list of static analysis errors and type errors, respectively.

 ## Subprojects